HeatherRemacle/exchangelabops/plays/play6.md

 -	Who is providing the Business Analyst (BA) services?
 Are the IMB BA’s involved?

 ### Step 1: Incorporate Feedback
--	Conduct product reusability analysis at least twice a year
+-	Conduct a product reusability analysis at least twice a year
     -	Defer to a product usability expert to run workshops
-    -	Aim for incremental deliverables, identify the features users want (unnecessary features result in partially done work)
+    -	Aim for incremental deliverables; identify the features users want (unnecessary features result in partially done work)
     -	Review and obtain metrics that can provide product adoption and usage insights
 -	Prioritize feedback